json-api/json-api/_format/1.1/index.md

 If a profile does not define its own rules for handling unrecognized values, the following rule applies by default:

+  1. If the unrecognized value occurs is the value of a profile-defined query parameter, the server **MUST** fail the request and respond with a `400 Bad Request` and an [error object][error objects] indicating the problematic parameter.

-  1. If the unrecognized value is a JSON object, and the only thing that makes it unrecognized is that it contains one or more keys that have no meaning assigned to them (in the latest revision of the profile that the application is aware of), then the application **MUST** simply ignore those unknown keys and continue processing the profile.
+  2. Otherwise, if the unrecognized value is a JSON object, and the only thing that makes it unrecognized is that it contains one or more keys that have no meaning assigned to them (in the latest revision of the profile that the application is aware of), then the application **MUST** simply ignore those unknown keys and continue processing the profile.

-  2. However, in all other cases, the application **MUST** assume that the profile has been applied erroneously and **MUST** totally ignore the profile (i.e., process the document as if the profile were not there).
+  3. In all other cases, the application **MUST** assume that the profile has been applied erroneously and **MUST** totally ignore the profile (i.e., process the document as if the profile were not there).

 In the case of our example [timestamps profile], it does not define its own rules, so the above defaults would apply.